otrv4/otrv4/otrv4.md

 is prudent to ensure that the DAKEZ session authenticates its context.
 For example, if the higher protocol ascribes some property to the connection, then the DAKEZ exchange should verify this property.
-Given state information `phi` associated with the higher-level context (e.g., a session identifier), DAKEZ authenticates that both parties share the same value for `phi`.
+Given state information `phi` associated with the higher-level context (e.g., a session identifier), DAKEZ authenticates that both parties share the same value for `phi`.

 The shared session state (Φ) is any session-specic protocol state available to